 ALTERNATE ART SPACES - Florence Doctors Bruce and Lee Foundation Library, 506 South Dargan Street, 2nd floor of the library, Florence.
-Dr. N. Lee Morris Gallery, Nov.
-8 - Dec.
-31 - Featuring an exhibit of works by Richard A. Johnson.
-A reception will be held on Nov.
-8, from 3-5pm.
+Dr. N. Lee Morris Gallery, Through Dec.
+31 - "Richard A. Johnson Exhibition".
+Johnson developed an interest in nature at an early age by going camping and fishing with his family.
+His mother was an avid bird watcher, and his father took him fishing often.
+Fishing helped him develop patience and an eye for doing landscapes.
+He attended The Ringling School of Art and Design, where he fine-tuned his eye for landscapes and developed the ability to put what he saw on canvas.
+Johnson is also known for his trompe-l'oeil paintings which he started in 1977.
+Trompe-l'oeil roughly translates to "To Fool the Eye," and people find the pieces to be thought-provoking and fun.
 Hours: Mon.-Thur., 9am-8:30pm; Fri.-Sat., 9am-5:30pm; & Sun., 2-5:45pm.
-Contact: 843/413-7060 or at (www.florencelibrary.org).
+Contact: 843/413-7060 or at (www. florencelibrary.org).